mozilla-services/docs/source/howtos/run-fxa.rst

 .. _howto_run_fxa:

 ====================================
-Run your own Firefox Accounts Server
+Run your own Mozilla accounts server
 ====================================

-The Firefox Accounts server is deployed on our systems using RPM packaging, and we don't provide any other packaging or publish official builds yet.
+The Mozilla accounts server is deployed on our systems using RPM packaging, and we don't provide any other packaging or publish official builds yet.

 .. note:: This guide is preliminary and vastly incomplete.
 If you have any